-Three to five: It's never too early to turn them into junior tycoons
+AGES Three to five: It's never too early to turn them into junior tycoons

 While your child doesn't need to become a stockbroker at age 3, it isn't too early to start incorporating games that have a financial backbone.
 One recommended game is playing shopkeeper.
-During this game, you can allow your toddler to be the owner of the shop and then you can switch roles and allow your toddler to purchase things from the store.
+During this game, you can allow your toddler to be the owner of the shop, and then you can switch roles and allow your toddler to purchase things from the store.
 This way, your child understands that to buy something there is a physical exchange of goods.
 You can also talk to them about coins, and that the different sizes mean they are worth different amounts.

-Six to Eight: It's allowance time
+AGES Six to Eight: It's allowance time

 It's a good idea to give your child a monthly allowance so they can learn how much the items they want cost.
-You can start off slow by handing them money and allowing them to count it.
-You can then ease into how much things cost by allowing them to pick the correct amount of money for a quick bite to eat.
+You can start slow by handing them money and allowing them to count it.
+You can then ease into how much things cost by enabling them to pick the correct amount of money for a quick bite to eat.
 This is also a great time to start setting limits and show them that not everything costs the same.
 Is one orange juice more expensive than the other?
-If you bought the cheaper one you could include room for a cookie!
+If you bought the cheaper one, you could include room for a cookie!
 Showing them that there are incentives to spending within your means will get your child's mind working about daily expenses.

-Nine to Twelve: Big eyes, small wallets
+AGES Nine to Twelve: Big eyes, small wallets